-• The Raccoon River Valley Trail was designated as "One of Iowa's Great Places" by the Iowa Department of Cultural Affairs in January 2015.
-This honor came with a \$200,000 state grant that contributed to the development, design and installation of Waukee Railroad Pergola - In the Shadow of the Rails, a public art piece that illuminates the Waukee Trailhead.
-This trail features 89 miles of paved trail beginning in Waukee, winding through 14 other communities and looping back to Waukee.

-- The heart of the Warrior Trail starts northeast of Waukee's Centennial Park and runs east-to-west through the city. - Sugar Creek Trail is a picturesque trail in southern Waukee. - Kettlestone Trails in the Kettlestone Development invite walkers and bicyclists.
+- The Raccoon River Valley Trail was designated as "One of Iowa's Great Places" by the Iowa Department of Cultural Affairs in January 2015.
+This honor came with a \$200,000 state grant that contributed to the development, design and installation of Waukee Railroad Pergola In the Shadow of the Rails, a public art piece that illuminates the Waukee Trailhead.
+This trail features 89 miles of paved trail beginning in Waukee, winding through 14 other communities and looping back to Waukee. - The heart of the Warrior Trail starts northeast of Waukee's Centennial Park and runs east-to-west through the city for 3 miles.
+The trail crosses Alice's Road and connects to Clive's Greenbelt Trail in Lions Park.
+With the widening of Alice's Road, a trail underpass was constructed to provide a safer passage for trail users.